enarjord/passivbot/README.md

     "min_markup": 0.0002,                 # when there's a position, bot makes a grid of n_close_orders whose prices are "max_markup": 0.0159,                 # evenly distributed between min and max markup, and whose qtys are pos_size // n_close_orders.

-    "market_stop_loss": true,             # if true will soft stop with market orders, otherwise soft stops with limit orders at order book's higest_bid/lowest_ask
+    "market_stop_loss": false,            # if true will soft stop with market orders, if false soft stops with limit orders at order book's higest_bid/lowest_ask

-    "balance": 0.0015                     # used to limit pos size and to modify grid spacing in dynamic mode.
+    "balance": 0.001,                     # balance bot sees.  used to limit pos size and to modify grid spacing
                                           # set settings["balance"] to -1 to use account balance fetched from exchange as balance.
+                                          # if using static balance, binance balance is quoted in usdt, bybit inverse balance is quoted in coin.

     "n_close_orders": 20,                 # max n close orders.
     "n_entry_orders": 8,                  # max n entry orders.